I really enjoy the process of directing something I have written: Advait Chandan | Entertainment

 After spending over 16 years in mainstream cinema, Advait has figured out a way to navigate negativity - “Only worry about things that I can control”.

-“In ‘Laal Singh Chaddha’ it was not my story but I fell in love with it when I read it, so I did my best in telling it.
-The reactions – be it praise or brickbrats — I can’t control them.
+''In ‘Laal Singh Chaddha’ it was not my story but I fell in love with it when I read it, so I did my best in telling it.
+The reactions - be it praise or brickbats - I can’t control them.
 It’s like I can’t control the weather.
 I only worry about things that I can control,” he said.

 ''But if somebody offers me something like ‘Dangal’, obviously I won’t leave.
 But ideally I would like to direct something that I have written… I’m writing a few things and they are falling into place,” he said.